July 18, 2025

 An online advertiser is someone who uses their media prowess or advertising skills to help out local organizations.

 To do this, you have to be a skilled self-starter.
-An online advertising career typically starts with seeking out companies with a weak ad game, and pitching your services to them.
+An online advertising career typically starts with seeking out companies with a weak ad game and pitching your services to them.
 This is even more fruitful if you can prove you’ve succeeded for companies in the past.

-Online advertiser/lead generators can make anywhere from $1000-$2000 per month, per client.
+Online advertisers/lead generators can make anywhere from $1000-$2000 per month per client.

-Nothing is worse than releasing a new lip gloss, just to realize it’s burning customers’ mouths!
+Nothing is worse than releasing a new lip gloss just to realize it’s burning customers’ mouths!
 As a product tester, you get to make sure this doesn’t happen.

 Product testing doesn’t always pay in cash.
-Often it pays in gift cards, or the supplier lets the tester keep the product.
+Often, it pays in gift cards, or the supplier lets the tester keep the product.

 Image courtesy of Kidspot

+Every company needs a good graphic designer, but not every company can afford to hire one annually.
 Those who provide graphic design services can make good money because they typically have a good arts education or an impressive portfolio.
 It would be difficult to start a freelance graphic design career from scratch, but it’s a good online career for those with experience.

-Those who work in affiliate marketing, as well as and influencers, make money by using their personal brands to sell products and goods.
+Those who work in affiliate marketing, as well as influencers, make money by using their personal brands to sell products and goods.
 By selling things on your personal blog or through Instagram partnerships, you can earn an income completely online.

 No, this does not mean you get paid to fulfill your jury duty summons online.
 Rather, being an online juror is an opportunity for you to help attorneys prepare for trial.
 Attorneys often execute mock trials to help them prepare for the real thing.

 As part of this, they’ll assemble a mock jury to give them direct feedback on their arguments and persuasion.
-Look for an online juror job and you could make $10 to $60 to sit in on a mock trial.
+Look for an online juror job, and you could make $10 to $60 to sit in on a mock trial.

 Medical transcriptionists are paid to transcribe recorded medical dictation.
 Doctors and other medical-care providers hire these types of contracted workers so they can focus more heavily on providing care to their patients.